weathermaker/bundyfx.github.io/_posts/2016-11-26-getting-to-know-consul.md

 So we've talked about DNS, Key/Value and Installing Consul.
 What about Services?

 One of the main goals of service discovery is to provide a catalog of available services.
-You can think of services as an application or database, or really anything that you are offering for consumption by another service or end user.
+You can think of services as an application, database or really anything that you are offering for consumption by another service or end user.

 All Services can be queried by running:
 `curl localhost:8500/v1/catalog/services`